Qubit syndrome measurements with a high fidelity Rb-Cs Rydberg gate: Rydberg lasers

 \subsection{Laser System}

 The two sets of lasers for Rydberg state excitation are implemented using Vexlum VALO (421 nm (internally doubled 842 nm), 1005 nm, 1040 nm) and MSquared Solstis \& doubler (918 \& 459 nm) systems.
 The NIR lasers are locked to a single, 4-bore Ultra-Low-Expansion glass (ULE) (Stable Laser Systems), high finesse cavity, with each bore having a different set of mirrors for the specific wavelength (842 nm, 918 nm, 1005 nm, 1040 nm).
-A PDH scheme is used to lock these lasers to the cavities allowing for line narrowing and frequency stabilization, with offset AOMs used to adjust the frequency of the laser from the nearest cavity resonance to the desired frequency for the Rydberg resonance.
+A PDH scheme is used to lock these lasers to the cavities allowing for line narrowing and frequency stabilization, with offset AOMs used to adjust the frequency of the laser from the nearest cavity resonance to the desired frequency for the Rydberg resonance. \rsub{Beam sizes at the atoms are presented in Table \ref{tab:beam_sizes}}.